How Long Can A Queen Bee Live In A Cage (What Should Do?)

 This process usually takes less than 48 hours to 72 hours.
 For some colonies, it can be less than 24 hours to even 4 days.
 Also, if the queen doesn’t get accepted by the colony.
 You might find her dead inside the cage within a few days.

-How Do You Release A Caged Queen?
+How Do I Release A Caged Queen?

 How To Release The Queen From The Cage